shadowsocks/ChinaDNS/README.md

 and queries foreign DNS servers to resolve foreign domains.
 It is smart enough to work only with a Chinese IP range file, which doesn't change often.

-In order to bypass IP blocking, you also need VPN software like [ShadowVPN].
+In order to bypass IP blocking, you SHOULD use VPN software like [ShadowVPN].

 Install
 -------